onosproject/ran-simulator/docs/README.md

 > has to be given to the `ran-simulator` pod.
 This is done through the Helm Chart
 > as the role `ran-simulator-service-role` and the rolebinding `ran-simulator-access-services`

-The application is very tunable through startup parameters, and can be deployed only in a **Kubernetes** cluster.
+The application is very tunable through startup parameters.
+It can be deployed only in a **Kubernetes** cluster.
 See [deployment](./deployment.md).

-## Google Maps API Key
+### Google Maps API Key
 The RAN Simulator can connect to Google's [Directions API] with a Google API Key.
 Google charges $5.00 per 1000 requests to the [Directions API], and so we do not put our API key up in the public domain.